mendix/docs/content/en/docs/appstore/modules/mendix-mini-surveys.md

 ## 2 Installation

-To import this module into your app, follow the instructions in [How to Use Marketplace Content in Studio Pro](/appstore/overview/use-content/).
+To import this module into your app, follow the instructions in [How to Use Marketplace Content](/appstore/overview/use-content/).

 ## 3 Configuration {#configuration}